dishabeeraladinni/DH110-Spring23/Assignment06.md

 #### During my impression testing, I did a 5 second test and showed the design for 5 seconds.
 After the 5 second test, I asked her for her first impressions and what she could recall about the design.
 The following are her first impressions:

 * "Very clean and organized.
 I like [how] there was a logo"
+* "I like the color coordination, very like relaxing colors, like earth tones neutral.
+I'm a fan of those"
+* "Very aesthetically pleasing"
+* "I also like how all the boxes were the same size"

+Then with the prototype link on zoom, I asked her for more feedback.
+This is what she said:

+* Like the color palette "because it kind of matches the bird"
+* The font is reasonable
+* "I think maybe the one thing I do is split it like the lines [in the first and last name button].
+I feel like often when they make you enter like your first and last name.
+They make you do separate because there's too many ways for people to mess that up."
+* The interface has a "good feeling" and doesn't make me feel stressed about playing games

 ## Final Design